josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/09_🦢_Caution_Swans_Aggressive/🎶_L_Chaim/🫦_one_two_three_check.md

 It simply refuses an information architecture in which the woman becomes the sole explanatory object while the powerful man's conduct is treated as atmospheric background.

-Monica is a **morni** here as a cultural and relational rose:
+Monica is a **morni** here only as a cultural and relational rose:

 not a claim about her essence,

+not an inference about attraction,

-but a way of noticing that the peahen was made hyper-visible while the culture repeatedly failed to ask what the peacock's display revealed about the peacock.
+but a way of noticing that the peahen was made hyper-visible while the culture repeatedly underweighted what the peacock's conduct revealed about **the peacock and the surrounding power structure**.

 ---